sachaamm/FreeWebsiteBuilder/README.md

 # FreeWebsiteBuilder
-A Website builder to quickly design webpages for your websites.
+A Website builder to simply design webpages for your websites.